azeemshaik025/azeemshaik025/README.md

 Building production-grade backend systems at Hashira with emphasis on:

 - Blockchain infrastructure and protocol implementation
-- High-throughput distributed systems
+- Building distributed system components
-- Performance-critical applications in Rust
+- Working on performance-focused applications in Rust

 ---

-**Open to:** Collaboration on Rust projects, blockchain development, and backend architecture discussions.
+**Open to:** Collaboration on Rust projects, blockchain development, and backend engineering discussions.